Rapidity Divergences and Deep Inelastic Scattering in the Endpoint Region: Introduction

 \section{Introduction}

-Deep inelastic scattering (DIS) has been crucial in developing our understanding of QCD since the first high energy experiments at the Stanford linear accelerator in 1967~\cite{kendallnobel}.
+Deep inelastic scattering (DIS) has been crucial in developing our understanding of QCD since the first high energy experiments at the Stanford linear accelerator in 1967~\footnote{For a nice review of the history of DIS see the Nobel lecture by Henry W. Kendall~\cite{kendallnobel}}.
 These early experiments gave rise to Feynman's parton model, and subsequent DIS experiments have allowed us to further refine our understanding of the structure of nucleons.
 In this paper we explore DIS in a corner of phase space, where the light-cone momentum fraction, $x$, of the struck quark nears its maximal value, $x \sim1$.
 Ours is not the first analysis that has scrutinized this endpoint regime.
 Factorization and resummation of the DIS cross section for $x \sim 1$ was first investigated in Refs.~\cite{Sterman:1986aj,Korchemsky:1988pn,Catani:1989ne,Korchemsky:1992xv} using QCD factorization methods.
-Later, with the development of soft collinear effective theory (SCET)~\cite{Bauer:2000ew,Bauer:2000yr,Bauer:2001yt}, DIS in the endpoint region was revisited in the context of effective field theory~\cite{Manohar:2003vb,Pecjak:2005uh,Chay:2005rz,Manohar:2005az,Idilbi:2006dg,Chen:2006vd,Becher:2006mr}.
+Later, with the development of soft collinear effective theory (SCET)~\cite{Bauer:2000ew,Bauer:2000yr,Bauer:2001yt}, DIS in the endpoint region was revisited in the context of effective field theory~\cite{Manohar:2003vb,Pecjak:2005uh,Chay:2005rz,Manohar:2005az,Idilbi:2006dg,Chen:2006vd,Becher:2006mr,Idilbi:2007ff}.

 In this work we use SCET to study the $x\sim 1$ region of DIS, and focus on the definition of each term in the factorized form of the hadronic tensor.
 We repeat the derivation of the factorization of the DIS hadronic tensor into a hard coefficient, a jet function, a collinear factor, and a soft function.
 Each of these pieces is well defined in SCET.
 The hard coefficient comes from the matching of SCET onto QCD, while the jet function, collinear factor, and soft function are matrix elements of SCET operators.
 The jet function consists of all radiation that is collinear to the final state, while the collinear factor consists of all radiation collinear to the initial state.
 The soft function includes soft radiation from both the initial and final state.
-Though the properties of the hard coefficient and jet function are well known, the collinear factor and soft function have not been explored as throughly, and it is these latter two objects that we focus our attention on.
+Though the properties of the hard coefficient and jet function are well known, the collinear factor and soft function have not been explored as throughly, and it is on these latter two objects that we focus our attention.